Ernie Blandin: Professional career

+After the war, Blandin re-enrolled at Tulane to finish work on his college degree.

-After the war, Blandin signed with the Cleveland Browns in 1946 as the team geared up to play its first season in the All-America Football Conference.
+He signed with the Cleveland Browns in 1946 as the team geared up to play its first season in the All-America Football Conference.
 He rotated at left tackle with Chet Adams in 1946 and 1947.
 The Browns won the AAFC championship both of those years.

-By early 1948, the league was looking for ways to distribute talent more evenly across its teams, and several Browns players, including Blandin, were sent to the Baltimore Colts to help the struggling team.
+By early 1948, the league was looking for ways to distribute talent more evenly across its teams, and several Browns players, including Blandin, were sent to the AAFC's Baltimore Colts to help the struggling team.
 Paul Brown, Cleveland's coach, called Blandin "one of my best men" and insisted that the AAFC's commissioner, Admiral Jonas H. Ingram, tell Blandin that the move was Ingram's decision.

-Blandin played at left tackle for the Colts until 1950, when the team ceased to exist.
-He left football before returning for one additional season in 1953 with a newly named Colts team that had played the previous season as the Dallas Texans.
+Blandin played at left tackle for the Colts until 1950, when the franchise was terminated for financial reasons.
+He left football before returning for one additional season in 1953 with a new Baltimore Colts franchise established in that year to replace the defunct Dallas Texans of 1952.

-Later life and death
+Later life, death, and legacy

+After retiring from football, Blandin made his home in Pikesville, Maryland where he worked in sales for the Fruehauf Trailer Corporation and the Ford Motor Company.

+Blandin died September 16, 1958 in a nursing home in Randallstown, Maryland after a long illness.
+He was just 49 years old at the time of his death.
+His body was interred at Baltimore National Cemetery with friends encouraged to make donations to the American Cancer Society in lieu of flowers at the time of his funeral.

 Blandin was inducted into the Greater New Orleans Sports Hall of Fame in 1987.
 He is also a member of Tulane's sports hall of fame.
-He died in 1968.